About the Orchid Society of Canberra

 The Society

 The Orchid Society of Canberra was formed in late 1983 by about 20 orchid enthusiasts to exchange information and provide assistance with orchid growing in Canberra conditions.
-Membership now stands in excess of 100; meetings are lively and well attended.
+Membership now stands around 100; meetings are informative and well attended.
 Monthly meetings feature interstate and local speakers, hints and problem discussion, an extensive library, trading table and the ever beautiful plant display and popular vote.

 Members display flowering plants at the meetings.
 The popular vote involves all members present voting for the plant they consider the best in each category and the plant they consider the best overall.

 The Society organises an annual spring show.
-The show is usually held on the middle or last weekend of September at St John's Church Hall, Reid.
-For information on the next show click here.
+The show is usually held on the middle or last weekend of September.
+Information on the next show.

 Social activities for members are regularly organised, including bus trips, Open Greenhouses, bushwalks and workshops for beginners.
 Walks are also organised to look for and photograph local native orchids.

-The Society has recently published a book Growing Orchids in Cool Climate Australia: with Special reference to Canberra .
+The Society has recently published a second edition of its book Growing Orchids in Cool Climate Australia: with Special reference to Canberra .
 This book provides a wide range of information on orchids for those parts of Australia which experience frosty winters and hot dry summers.

 Karen Groeneveld